Herwig9820/ledDimming/README.md

 * Then the same calculation is applied for x-coordinates 1, 2... to 11, each time using the previous result us input.
 * This results in the following sequence: 0, 7, 3, 10, 6, 2, 9, 5, 1, 8, 4, 0 (see bottom of the picture).
 * Each time a calculated number is smaller than the previous one, the y-coordinate increments by 1: we now have identified all pixels being part of the line approximation (the pixels colored green in the picture) !
-Not only this calculation is straightforward, it uses integer arithmetic only (instead of much slower floating point operations).
+This calculation is not only straightforward but also uses only integer arithmetic (instead of much slower floating point operations).
 For each calculation step, only the previous step result is needed - no need to store the complete sequence of results.

 # 3 LED Dimming With Bresenham's Line Algorithm